-Under the tiered approach of the Policy, Tier 1 establishes minimum standards for low risk new or replacement OWTS.
-Tier 2 allows local agencies to develop customized Local Agency Management Programs (LAMP) that address the conditions specific to that jurisdiction, superseding those statewide requirements established in Tier 1.
-These LAMPs must be approved by the appropriate Regional Water Quality Control Board.
-Tier 3 applies special, enhanced standards to both new and existing OWTS located near a water body that has been listed as impaired due to nitrogen or pathogens pursuant to Section 303(d) of the Clean Water Act.
-Tier 4 applies to systems that have or are failing.
+- Tier 1 establishes minimum standards for low risk new or replacement OWTS; - Tier 2 allows local agencies to develop customized Local Agency Management Programs (LAMP) that address the conditions specific to that jurisdiction, superseding those statewide requirements established in Tier 1.
+These LAMPs must be approved by the appropriate Regional Water Quality Control Board;

+- Tier 3 applies special, enhanced standards to both new and existing OWTS located near a water body that has been listed as impaired due to nitrogen or pathogens pursuant to Section 303(d) of the Clean Water Act; and - Tier 4 applies to systems that have or are failing.
 The purpose of the LAMP is to allow the continued use of OWTS within the jurisdiction of Lassen County as well as to expand the local program to permit and regulate engineered or supplemental OWTS while protecting water quality and public health.
 The LAMP also applies to OWTS on federal, state, and tribal lands to the extent authorized by law or agreement.

 The LAMP is designed to protect groundwater sources and surface water bodies from contamination through the proper design, placement, installation, maintenance, and assessment of individual OWTS.
-This plan develops minimum standards for the treatment and ultimate disposal of sewage though the use of OWTS in Lassen County.
+This plan develops minimum standards for the treatment and ultimate disposal of sewage through the use of OWTS in Lassen County.
 The LAMP does not include the following which require individual WDRs, or a waiver of individual WDRs issued by the RWQCB (see also Chapter 5 Not Allowed or Authorized in LAMP):

-- Any OWTS with a projected wastewater flow of over 10,000 gallons per day (gpd). - Note: Depending on threat to water quality, Lassen County may consult with the RWQCB on a case-by-case basis for OWTS with projected flows greater than 3,500 gpd. - Any OWTS that receives high-strength wastewater, unless the waste stream is from a commercial food service facility. - Any OWTS that receives high-strength wastewater from a commercial food service facility with a BOD higher than 900 milligrams per liter (mg/L), or that does not have a properly sized and functioning oil/grease interceptor. - Any surface discharges, either land or water.
+- Any OWTS with a projected wastewater flow of over 10,000 gallons per day (gpd). - Any OWTS that receives high-strength wastewater, unless the waste stream is from a commercial food service facility. - Any OWTS that receives high-strength wastewater from a commercial food service facility with a BOD higher than 900 milligrams per liter (mg/L), or that does not have a properly sized and functioning oil/grease interceptor.

-It is the intent of the Board of Supervisors, in adopting this plan, to ensure that OWTS are constructed, modified, repaired, abandoned, operated, maintained, inspected and serviced in a manner that prevents environmental degradation and protects the health, safety and general welfare of the people of the county.
+It is the intent of this LAMP is to continue local management of OWTS by ensuring that OWTS are constructed, modified, repaired, abandoned, operated, maintained, inspected and serviced in a manner that prevents environmental degradation and protects the health, safety and general welfare of the people of the county.
 This LAMP conforms to all the applicable Tier 2 criteria listed in Section 9 of the State Policy including adherence to the "prohibitions" contained in Section 9.4.

-The standards for existing and new OWTS are specified in the State Water Resources Control Board's Policy, the California Plumbing Code and in this Lassen County LAMP.
+The standards for existing and new OWTS are specified in the State Water Resources Control Board's Policy, the California Plumbing Code, and in this Lassen County LAMP.

 OWTS, including conventional systems, require routine maintenance in order to ensure that they function properly and to extend the life of the system.
 While this LAMP does not require mandatory maintenance for conventional systems, regular maintenance and reporting conditions, will be required for all other types of systems.
 The provisions of this LAMP will apply to the unincorporated and incorporated (Susanville) areas of Lassen County.